benschaf/gipfel-lerner/TESTING.md

 | tutor_market | tutor_detail.html | ![screenshot](documentation/validation-html-tutor-detail.png) |
 | tutor_market | tutor_list.html | ![screenshot](documentation/validation-html-tutor-list.png) |

+**Note about Mailchimp form:** The mailchimp form contains inline styles that pass validation but usually aren't good practice.
+Moving the styles to the base.css file came with bugs becase of the mailchimp javascript and css files.
+The form is working as intended and the inline styles are kept for now.
+Compare issue [#126](https://github.com/benschaf/gipfel-tutor/issues/126).

 No validation issues are present in the HTML files.

 ### CSS